 Purposeful Captions and Hashtags

-Keep captions short and sweet, but do put some thought into them.
-Captions play an important part in engaging followers and calling them to action.
-Use captions to provide context for images, and communicate messages in your brand’s unique voice.
+Keep captions short and sweet, but put some thought into them.
+They play an important part in engaging followers and calling them to action.
+Use captions to provide context for images and communicate messages in your brand’s unique voice.

-Include relevant hashtags to help people find your post, but don’t go overboard—any more than 10 will come across as spammy and desperate.
+Include relevant hashtags to help people find your post, but don’t go overboard.
+Experiment regularly to find the right amount.

 Use a Branded Hashtag